 Wildlife habitat in the Magic Valley is getting a helping hand, and you can be part of that effort.

-According to regional wildlife habitat manager Mark Fleming, bitterbrush is a preferred food source where it occurs on mule deer winter range.
+Bitterbrush is a preferred food source where it occurs on mule deer winter range, regional wildlife habitat manager Mark Fleming said.

 Sagebrush seedlings are a key component of habitat for the greater sage-grouse, a species of concern in Idaho.
-Willows are important for a variety of game and non-game species alike.
+Shrub seedlings are important for a variety of game and non-game species alike.

-Each planting effort is an all-day affair including driving time, and participants need to prepare for any weather.
-Planting will take place at these sites on the first three Saturdays in April.
+Each planting effort is an all-day affair, including driving time, and participants need to prepare for any weather.
+Planting will take place at various sites near King Hill on the first three Saturdays in April.